omariosc/comp2811-cwk3/README.md

 ## Notes
 - When running on Linux, you need to ensure that all media codecs are installed (including Ubuntu Restricted Extras on Ubuntu)
-- The map will not work unless you have OpenSSL installed, this can be added in the Qt Installer under additional options or downloaded seperately
+- The map will not work unless you have OpenSSL installed
 - OpenSSL can be installed on Linux using the following command `sudo apt-get openssl`.
 You can check if you have OpenSSL installed using `openssl version`
 - OpenSSL can be installed through the QtCreator Maintenance Tool under Select Components > Qt > Developer and Designer Tools > OpenSSL 1.1.1j Toolkit
 - OpenSSL can also be installed on Windows through `https://www.openssl.org/`